zozzlethena/docs/pages/tokenomics.md

 (known also as _bribes_).
 These bribes are distributed only to the voters on the incentivized pool proportionally to the votes they cast.

-The bribes can be added weekly, before any voting is done.
+The bribes can be added weekly in _whitelisted_ tokens, before any voting is done.
 24–48 hours after all the votes were registered (vote snapshot is taken), these can be collected by the voters.

 Any rewards which were not collected, will accrue.